 Announcements of new commercial products are published free of charge.
 The descriptions, up to 300 words or the equivalent if a figure is included, should give the manufacturer's full address.
-All correspondence should be sent to one of the Main Editors.

 The International Union of Crystallography can assume no responsibility for the accuracy of the claims made.